IbrahimTanyalcin/taskq/README.md

 The execution order is controlled by attaching *_taskqId* (any javascript variable type) and *_taskqWaitFor* (array of '*taskqId*'s) properties to the *pushed* functions inside iiefs.

+Note that **the first 3 lines of console messages** in the below examples can vary as the iiefs can execute in any order due to the *async* attribute of the script tags.

 Although you should carefully examine all the scripts in each example, some important script for each example is highlighted, which is usually **'script1'**.

 ### Example - 1